 Octavia Hill lived at Crockham Hill and due to her efforts much of the land around here was acquired for us.
 She chose to be buried in Holy Trinity church in preference to Westminster Abbey and her grave can be seen under the yew tree near the porch.
 Inside, the church is a stone memorial to her life as well as the Octavia Hill memorial window illustrating the worst of urban life in contrast to country life, the benefits of which Octavia wanted for everyone.

 Leaving the church just as the lane bears right to pass the school, turn sharp left to a kissing gate and passed several benches.
 Go through a metal gate on the other side and maintain this direction across a field heading towards the hamlet of Froghole in the distance.

 In the far corner of the field go through a kissing gate and cross a stream.
 Continue up the next field to a stile.
 Beyond an enclosed path take the steps leading up to Froghole.
 Turn left onto the lane and on reaching gates at the end just before a main road, turn right up the steps.

 At the top of the steps turn right to follow the contour of Mariners Hill to a memorial seat with a spectacular view.

 The seat on this hill commemorates land given to us in remembrance of Octavia Hill's mother, Caroline Southwood Hill (1809-1902).
 A writer and educationist, she was involved in social reform activities and was an inspiration to Octavia.

-Continue on the path across two stiles and past a commemorative obelisk for land given to us.
+Continue on the path across two metal gates and past a commemorative obelisk for land given to us.
 A little further on is another seat, dedicated to one of Octavia's five sisters, Harriot York.
-Maintain this direction at a crossing track and follow the path around Mariners Hill, with magnificent views across the Weald of Kent.
+Maintain this direction until a crossing track.
+Turn left at the crossing track, pass a way marker and follow the path down some steps.
+While here enjoy the magnificent views across the Weald of Kent from Mariners Hill.